troyane/GoodHabits/docs/tutorial.md

 }
 ```

-Signals inside `Logic` are self explanatory.
+Signals inside `Logic` are self-explanatory.
 Since `Logic` component will be created inside `App` in `Main.qml`, it will be accessible from any point of application.

 ## Data provider reaction on signals

-We'll take a look at all signals realted to habits.
+We'll take a look at all signals related to habits.
 Almost the same will be related to records.
 Create `Connections` object inside `DataModel` and provide next connection events:

 To load habits from previously stored:
 ```qml